25 bodies located after boat fire near Santa Cruz Island, 9 still missing, Coast Guard says

 At a morning press conference in Oxnard, a Coast Guard spokeswoman said the five crew members were awake and on the bridge of the boat when the flames broke out.

-The crew members were able to escape on a dingy and were pulled from the water after banging on Bob and Shirley Hansen's boat.
+The crew members jumped off and were able to escape on a dingy and were pulled from the water after banging on Bob and Shirley Hansen's boat.
 The Hansens were told one of the crew members had a girlfriend on board the engulfed boat.

 They were also told by the crew that there were three birthday parties on board the boat, including one of a 17-year-old.